Chapter 13:

 He packed his new artwork in one of the academy's workshops.

 'The president has gotten soft.
 Yeah, she is not the president anymore.
-The orphanage is gone, I'm grown, and fine lines grew on her face.'
+The orphanage is gone and I'm grown, and fine lines grew on her face.'
 He looked up, adjusting the big box in his hand to gain some of the vision field the box was blocking.

-Unsure where the wave of nostalgia is coming from, his mind drifts to his old friends, the grandmas and aunties of the countryside.
+Unsure where the waves of nostalgia is coming from, his mind drifted to his old friends, the grandmas and aunties of the countryside.
 Although that was cut quickly by the crowds of the 3rd avenue street.

 The 3rd avenue was a disorienting place in general and for someone from the simple countryside specially, a huge mall where established artists rented shops to sell their work, in addition to the art dealers and their shops, even some foreign furniture companies had branches there.